Child Support Overview

-Here are 11 important child support facts that you should be aware of:
+Here are 11 important child support facts to know:

 - During and after divorce, parents are required by law to share together in the care of their children until they are 18 or graduate from high school (but not past the age of 19).